arbhassan/flask_blog/README.md

-A web app written as a learning project to learn Python and Flask framework
+An awesome blog web app written as a learning project to learn Python and Flask framework